sahasrapurumandla/mu-connect/README.md

 cd mu-connect

 Backend Setup
-In termina(VScode) run below commands one by one to download the node_models and packages:
+In terminal(VScode) run below commands one by one to download the node_models and packages:
 •	cd backend
 •	npm install
 •	npm init -y